 The term “International Aids to Navigation Certificate” is taken to mean a certificate of competency issued by the IALA WWA since 2014 or by an ATO in a State with whom IALA has signed a training MoU with that State’s national Competent Authority (Refer to IALA Recommendation R0141 article 2.5 for further details).

-The term “Senior AtoN Manager” is taken to mean a person who has held an IALA Level 1 AtoN Certificate for at least 2 years or an uncertified AtoN manager who has had at least 5 years’ experience in an internationally recognised AtoN service provider or at least 5 years’ experience in the maritime department of a national Competent Authority.
+The term “Senior AtoN Manager” is taken to mean a person who has held an IALA Level 1 AtoN Certificate for at least 2 years, or an uncertified AtoN manager who has had at least 5 years’ experience in a recognised AtoN service provider, or at least 5 years’ experience in the maritime department of a national Competent Authority.

 The term “Master of AtoN Management” is taken to mean a person who has been awarded an IALA Level 1.2 AtoN certificate.